Salisu8080/nexus/readme.md

 At Nexus College of Nursing Sciences, we prepare you for all these opportunities and more.

-Which of these reasons resonates most with you?
+Which of these reasons matters most with you?

 #NursingCareer #JobSecurity #HealthcareProfessionals #KatsinaNurses #CareerOpportunities

-### Engagement Strategy:
-Poll-style question - which benefit matters most to you?

 ---